tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Used to create a **Stack**
 - creates **physical resources** in AWS
 - Logical resource CREATE_COMPLETE does not mean physical resource is ready

+#### CloudFormation Signal

+- Configure CloudFormation to hold
+- Wait for X number of success signals